aerospike/aerospike-vector-search-examples/prism-image-search/README.md

 ## Install using docker compose
 If you have a license key, you can easily setup Aerospike, Proximus, and the prism-image-search app using docker-compose.
-When using docker-compose you'll need to place your images in `continer-volumes`
+When using docker-compose you'll need to place your images in `container-volumes`

 ```shell
 ln -s ~/Pictures container-volumes/prism/images/static/data